sawyerf/ft_printftest/README.md

 # ft_printftest

 ## Description
-Tester for the ft_printf, with 7765 tests.
+Tester for ft_printf, with 7765 tests.

 ## Installation
 1. Change the value of **FT_PRINTF** in the makefile with the path of your ft_printf.